 Do you have to pay the funding fee for a VA IRRRL?

-As with all VA mortgages, you have to pay the VA funding fee when you take out a VA IRRRL.
+As with all VA mortgages, you must pay the VA funding fee when taking out a VA IRRRL.

 The funding fee is a one-time upfront charge to help finance the loan program for future generations.
 For a VA IRRRL, the fee is only 0.5% of the loan amount unless you’re exempt.